lwaw/dckingdoms/README.md

 The following commands are available:

-All commands start with "-dck"
+All commands start with "-dck", arguments are separated by a whitespace:
+"-dck set_admin @user"

 Admin commands: